-Gregor Schmidinger’s debut feature ‘Nevrland’ provides us with a complex and intoxicating mix of themes.
-Ranging from modern masculinity to mental health and sexuality.
-At the same time, taking us on a journey into adulthood, unlike anything else within the LGBTQ genre.
-In effect combining stark visual imagery and exceptional sound design in creating a film that wraps you in a void of reality and fantasy.
-Creating the aesthetic of entering the very thoughts and emotions of its young male lead, Jakob (Simon Frühwirth).
+Gregor Schmidinger’s debut feature Nevrland provides us with a complex and intoxicating mix of themes.
+Its narrative ranging from discussions on modern masculinity to mental health and sexuality.
+While at the same time taking us on a journey from adolescence to adulthood unlike anything else within the LGBTQ genre.
+Here, Schmidinger combines stark visual imagery and exceptional sound design to create a film that wraps you in a void of reality and fantasy.
+Our journey embedded in the thoughts and emotions of young Jakob (Simon Frühwirth).

 Nevrland cleverly plays with themes of family, suppressed desire and fantasy, while equally never allowing for simple answers on the journey Jakob takes.
 In turn, this allows the audience to decide the outcomes and messages attached to the story.
 Here sexual desire merges with scenes of animal slaughter as the young male body becomes a motif for fresh meat in an online community of instant desire.

 However, the film is at its most fascinating when exploring mental health, desire and self-identity—using a kaleidoscope of powerful imagery to convey the inner turmoil and conflict of teenage life.
 Particularly for those exploring their sexuality and identity in limited social circles.
-Confidently and artistically using its CinemaScope vista and full dynamic sound to create an inner world of adolescent thoughts.
-That not only plays to dream-like feelings of fear and desire but also reflects the unconscious need for action.
+Here, Schmidinger confidently and artistically uses a CinemaScope vista and full dynamic sound to create an inner world of adolescent thoughts.
+Playing to dream-like feelings of fear and desire but also reflects the unconscious need for action.

 Meanwhile, newcomer Simon Frühwirth writhes with energy and mystery.
 Alongside the enigmatic figure of Kristjan Paul Forman.
-Both men adding to a sense of uncontrollable action as the narrative takes us the edges of the human mind.
-Creating a film that burns with energy and colour, providing a fascinating and intoxicating mix of pressure and anxiety.
+Here, both men add to a sense of uncontrollable action and desire as the narrative takes us to the edges of the human mind.
+The result, a film that burns with energy and colour, providing a fascinating and intoxicating mix of pressure, anxiety and a need for belonging.
 In what can only be described as a truly unique vision of self-discovery, mental health and sexuality.

 Director: Gregor Schmidinger